Pazardzhik: Healthcare

 Healthcare here after the Liberation of Bulgaria was limited.
 There were lack of doctors and pharmacists in the area and no available hospitals.
 Many doctors and pharmacists, studied in different locations, came here in the mid-19th century.
 Russian troops after liberating the town in the Russo-Turkish War (1877–1878), established the first hospital Saint Pantaleimon.
 In 1928, the hospital gained investments from national foundations in Bulgaria.
 Ivan Sokolov was a prominent doctor working in the hospital.
 He created the first private hospital in the town.
 After 1948, hospital work expanded, as outpatient examinations increased, and the number of qualified staff were growing.
 From 1 January 1959, by decision of the Ministry of Health and Social Welfare, the hospital became a district hospital directly subordinate to it.
 From 1979 to 1990 the District Clinical Hospital became a training base for students of the Higher Medical Institute in Pazardzhik.

-Today Pazardzhik has a well-developed health care network, both in outpatient and inpatient care.
+In modern times Pazardzhik has a well-developed health care network, both in outpatient and inpatient care.
 According to the data of the Regional Health Inspectorate - Pazardzhik, as of June 2014, there are 5 multiprofile hospitals on the territory of the municipality, all of them in Pazardzhik.
+In comparison there are 12 hospitals in the province.
 After passing accreditation in November 2013, the number of hospital beds as of 1 January 2014 are 434.

-Media

-Media in Pazardzhik include PA Media, Zname, Marica, PZdnes.